A specific trope focused on the popular concept that if samurai

 by the general public for their seemingly superhuman feats, skills and philosophies, even to the point of being historically inaccurate, especially

-When the samurai is the protagonist, more often than not is (s)he a master swordsman who is either humble, or the silent type, able to slice a speeding bullet in two without even so much giving a snarl, as (s)he cuts armies of ninja down with a single swipe.
+.)
+When the samurai is the protagonist, more often than not, s/he is a master swordsman who is either humble, or the silent type, able to slice a speeding bullet in two without even so much giving a snarl, as s/he cuts armies of ninja down with a single swipe.
 As a mook?
-Usually the samurai is just a loud, bullying dumbass with a sword...live and learn.
+Usually the samurai is just a loud, bullying dumbass with a sword... live and learn.

 In contrast, the ninja protagonist is clever and capable of numerous death traps and tactics, even using occult wizardry sometimes to literally burn through the opposition.
 As a mook?
 Slithery shadow thugs who're good at killing, but terrible when facing the samurai one-on-one.

 Rare, but not impossible however, is the concept of both samurai and ninja protagonists working double-team, helping each other balance out weaknesses, but usually arguing about principles and combat stratagem.
 Regardless, when combined, armies tend to fall faster than sakura petals in a stiff breeze.
-Strangely (and some might say sadly), there isn't an equivalent Ninja In Samurai Town

 - Tenchu puts players in the shoes of a ninja with plenty of samurai Mooks to assassinate.

-- Muramasa: The Demon Blade has both ninja and samurai as enemies and allies at various points.
+- Muramasa The Demon Blade has both ninja and samurai as enemies and allies at various points.
 The protagonists are a ninja and a princess who's possessed by the spirit of a samurai.

 - The Land of Iron, unlike the other lands in Naruto, has samurai (who look like Stormtroopers) instead of Ninja.
 This makes the Land of Iron a useful neutral ground for the leaders of the ninja villages to hold a summit.
 The samurai are fairly competent, using Chakra to create energy blades and seems to posses the same superhuman feats as the Ninja (minus Elemental abilities) but the regular samurai suffer from wearing face-concealing masks and lacking names as can be seen by the few Sasuke encountered and killed.
 Their leader Mifune, however, is able to hold his own against Hanzo, who was one of the most powerful ninja in the world.
 Mifune's specialty is using iaijutsu to disrupt ninja hand seals (required for the majority of their superhuman techniques), and is so fast on the draw that Hanzo concedes that attempting those techniques against him would be pointless.